jvang0620/Personal-Portfolio/README.md

 ##### Router and Routes in the App.js:

-- The `react-router-dom` library is used for navigation between different pages and handling routing.
+- The `react-router-dom` library is used for navigation between different pages and handling routing..
 - The `<Router>` component is used from `react-router-dom` to wrap the entire application and enable routing functionality.
 - Inside `<Routes>`, several `<Route>` components are defined, each corresponding to a specific route and rendering a specific component (`Home, Projects, ProjectDisplay, Experience`) based on the route path.